Zentro/docs.rigsofrods.org/CONTRIBUTING.md

 #### Make changes in the UI

 If you spot a problem that doesn't require an issue being opened such as a typo, broken link, or bad grammar then you should click.
-This will take you to the `.md` file where you can make your changes and [create a pull request]() for a review.
+This will take you to the `.md` file where you can make your changes and [create a pull request]() for review.

 #### Make changes in your own workspace